Blaine Robison, M.A.

 But: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand. go: Grk. hupagō, pres. imp., to proceed from a position with the focus on the point of departure. tell: Grk. legō, aor. imp.
 See verse 3 above.
 The angel issues a two-fold command with the authority of Yeshua. his disciples: pl. of Grk. mathētēs, one who learns through instruction from a teacher.
 In the apostolic writings mathētēs corresponds to the Heb. talmid.
 See the note on 2:15 for the expectations of a disciple. and Peter: personal name meaning 'a stone' (BAG, Mounce), although Thayer says the name signifies a stone, a rock, a ledge or a cliff, and Danker defines the name as "rockman."
 Petros translates the Hebrew name Kêpha ("rock"), a loanword in Hebrew (SH-3710; BDB 495), which was given to him by Yeshua (John 1:42).

 Peter was unquestionably the leader of the apostles.
-For a summary of Peter's life and ministry see my article Simon Peter: Rock of the Body of Messiah.
+For a summary of Peter's life and ministry see my article Simon Peter: Fisherman-Apostle.
 The specific mention of Peter's name hints at the planned reconciliation with Yeshua after his three-time denial.
 The instruction of the angel is remarkable since contemporary Judean law pronounced women ineligible as witnesses, so Lane who cites Rosh Hashana 1:7.
 However the Mishnah paragraph, which concerns testimony of the New Moon, is not a blanket prohibition but contains a caveat since it says, "It is a general rule that for any testimony for which a woman is disqualified."
 However, the ruling authorities found ways to exclude a woman's testimony, such as being related to an accused person and parties in a lawsuit could object to witnesses offered by the other side (Sanhedrin 3:1).

 Another Mishnah rule states that "the law about an oath of witness applies to men but not to women" (Shebuoth 4:1).
 Josephus reports the Judean law as enunciated by the scribes, attributed to Moses, as saying "But let not a single witness be credited, but three, or two at the least, and those such whose testimony is confirmed by their good lives.
 But let not the testimony of women be admitted, on account of the levity and boldness of their sex" (Ant.
 IV, 8:15).
 Jewish attitudes about female testimony contributes to the reliability of the resurrection report, because no Jewish male would invent such a story.